Catherine-Anokwuru/Catherine-Anokwuru/README.md

 - 💡 I'm a frontend developer.
 - 🌱 I’m currently working on my ideas and exploring frontend development.
-- 😊 I’m interested in open-source projects, hackathons, internships, and entry-level opportunities.
+- 😊 I’m interested in open-source projects, hackathons and entry-level opportunities.
-- 💬 Ask me about Frontend development, Asynchronous Javascript, ReactJs, and Frontend frameworks and libraries.
+- 💬 Ask me about Frontend development, Asynchronous Javascript, Typescript, ReactJs, and Frontend frameworks and libraries.
-- 💼 Job interests: Frontend Engineer (Intern or Junior level), UI Engineer.
+- 💼 Job interests: Frontend Engineer, UI Engineer.
 - 📫 You can contact me by emailing catherineanokwuru@gmail.com.
 - ⚡ Fun fact: I love watching sitcoms because laughter is the best medicine.
 ---